omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
 - add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
-- use jquery UI datepicker for date choices in schedule and result forms
-  - look at top answer from this question: https://stackoverflow.com/questions/12884638/select-future-dates-only-django-form
-  - can give available dates to schedule form and create result form
-  - create result should only have past
-  - schedule should only have future dates
 - create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.
   - if WorkoutInstance.objects.filter(current_user=user,
         dates_to_be_completed__date_completed=yesterday).exclude(